cloudevents/spec/spec.md

   represent the `Any` type.
 - `Any-context` - A variant type which can take the shapes allowed in a context attribute, namely `Integer`, `String`, `Binary`, `URI-reference` or `Timestamp`.
-Unknown extensions in the context attributes should be treated as the `Any-context` type; transport mappings should explicitly document how to represent the `Any-context` type.
+Unknown extensions in the context attributes SHOULD be treated as the `Any-context` type; transport mappings SHOULD explicitly document how to represent the `Any-context` type.

 ## Context Attributes